jftuga/tcpscan/README.md

 This will run under Windows, Linux and MacOS.

-A stand-alone windows executable is provided on the [releases page](https://github.com/jftuga/tcpscan/releases).
+A stand-alone windows executable is provided on the [release page](https://github.com/jftuga/tcpscan/releases).

+Examples are given in the [tcpscan.py](https://github.com/jftuga/tcpscan/blob/master/tcpscan.py) source code.

 ```